drobinkent/Top-K-Path/Readme.md

-# How to test the load balancer
+# How to test P4KP

 ## Data plane configurations
-Assume we want to maintain **K=16** ranks of paths and we implement the P4KP system for  for **K** paths in each of the rank. simply set -DK = 16 in the 2 rules of makefile

-These 2 rules are **p4-leaf-top-k-path** and **p4-spine-top-k-path**

-Then invoke folwoing command to compile the P4 programs for P4KP

-    $ make p4-top-k-path
+Assume you want to store 16 paths in each rank and you will store 16 ranks.
+In out proof of concept implementation we have stored K ranks and K paths for each rank. go to the makefile and look at the follwoing rules "p4-leaf-top-k-path" and "p4-spine-top-k-path".
+In these 2 rules there is a compile time variable "-DK=16".
+If you want to use different value for K, change it here.